Want to know keep up-to-date on what's happening in Victoria? Subscribe to our daily newsletter:

 The results of the 2020 Homeless Point in Time (PiT) count, released just last week, revealed that about 1,523 people in Greater Victoria were homeless, representing approximately 0.39% of the population of the Capital Region.

 Around 12% of the survey’s respondents, or 182 people, have lived in Victoria for less than a year.
 This is an increase from the count in 2018, which saw 154 people reporting they had lived in Victoria for less than a year.
 In the 2016 PiT Count, 28% of respondents were first-year newcomers.
-Taken together, the counts show a steady flow of migration of homeless people to Victoria from across Canada.
+Taken together, the counts show a steady flow of people to Victoria from across Canada over several years, who were homeless at the time or who lost their housing after arriving.

-“Most of the people we see are from somewhere else,” confirmed an outreach worker, who asked not to be named due to potential legal liability from his organization.
+“Most of the people we see are from somewhere else,” claims an outreach worker, who asked not to be named due to potential legal liability from his organization.
 The reason, he explained, was simple: Weather.
-“And that’s what they’ll [homeless people] straight up tell you.”
+“And that’s what they’ll [his clients] straight up tell you.”
 He described Victoria’s social services as “overloaded” and as a consequence, designed to meet the immediate needs of its patrons like clothing and food rather than long-term solutions such as housing and mental health care.

 Considering its small city population (around 85,792 compared to the 631,486 in the City of Vancouver) Victoria offers a wide range of services to those in need including five emergency shelters, five food banks, three storage facilities, four shower facilities, and several substance abuse support agencies.
 All services are free to use and some offer 24-hour support.